 Canon M10 vs Epson R-D1

 The Canon EOS M10 and the Epson R-D1 are two digital cameras that were officially introduced, respectively, in October 2015 and March 2004.
-The M10 is a mirrorless interchangeable lens camera, while the R-D1 is a rangefinder-style mirrorless.
+The M10 is a mirrorless interchangeable lens camera, while the R-D1 is a rangefinder-focusing mirrorless.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.